Blog

 The numbers show that accommodation is the single largest lever — upgrading from a budget guesthouse (SGD 70/night) to a mid-range hotel (SGD 200/night) adds SGD 780 over 6 nights, more than doubling the accommodation cost.
 Flights are the second lever; off-peak fares on Scoot can be SGD 100–200 cheaper than peak-period fares on the same route.

 Use the Japan 7-Day Cost Framework to set your per-category budget before booking.
-The JR Pass decision is the most commonly misapplied cost: buy the 7-day JR Pass (SGD 310–340) only if your itinerary includes a Shinkansen trip between Tokyo and Osaka/Kyoto — that single leg costs JPY 14,000–28,000 (SGD 120–250) each way without the pass.
+The JR Pass decision is the most commonly misapplied cost: buy the 7-day nationwide JR Pass — ¥50,000, roughly SGD 435–455 at 2026 rates (Japan Rail Pass), and rising to ¥53,000 from 1 October 2026 — only if your itinerary includes a Shinkansen trip between Tokyo and Osaka/Kyoto — that single leg costs JPY 14,000–28,000 (SGD 120–250) each way without the pass.
 Skip the JR Pass for Tokyo-only trips and use IC cards (Suica/Pasmo) instead.

 | Scenario | JR Pass | IC Card | Reason |